haagfunkt/Remote-Plug-Control-Server/README.md

 http://192.168.1.111/mfi.php?state=on&group="group_name"   		  -switch plugs in group "on" http://192.168.1.111/mfi.php?state=off&group="group_name"&time=10	  -switch plugs in group "off" in 10 seconds http://192.168.1.111/mfi.php?dip="address"&time=10			  -invert state of plug in 10 seconds

+database.py interacts with sqlite3 database
+send.py grabs values from php.skript and sends command to send c++ file to interact with the switches